Skip to content

 pkg --no-bytecode index.js

 • Source obscurity.
-With --no-bytecode, raw JavaScript is embedded directly.
-On a *nix machine, pkg a project with --no-bytecode and run GNU strings on the output — you can grep your source.
-Bytecode doesn't make it secure, but it adds a layer of friction that deters casual reverse engineering.
+With --no-bytecode, raw JavaScript is embedded directly — running GNU strings on the output will surface your source.
+Bytecode isn't encryption, but it adds friction that deters casual reverse engineering.

 • Faster startup.
 V8 can skip parsing and directly execute the bytecode.